soundpress/RulesOfNYC/docs/c07/index.rst

    (4) The Commissioner may in his or her discretion determine that an ADP shall be unavailable to a permittee where the alleged violation creates a condition that may be hazardous to the public health or safety.
 In determining the availability of an ADP, the Commissioner shall consider:

-      (i) the quantity of solid waste, or of material listed in paragraph (2) of the definition of "solid waste" set forth in § 4-11 of this subchapter, that may create a condition hazardous to the public health or safety;
+      (i) the quantity of solid waste, or of material listed in paragraph (2) of the definition of "solid waste" set forth in 16 RCNY § 4-11, that may create a condition hazardous to the public health or safety;

       (ii) the types of solid waste, or of material listed in such paragraph, that may create such a condition; and/or